Vultr for PageMotor

 5. Note the VPS IP address.
 Once the VPS finishes provisioning (30 to 60 seconds), Vultr’s dashboard shows the public IP.
 Copy it.
 You need it for step 6 and for the prompt.

 6. Point your domain’s A record at the VPS IP.
-Log in to your registrar (or Cloudflare if you use it for DNS).
-Edit the A record for your root domain to point at the VPS IP from step 5.
+Log in to your registrar and edit the A record for your root domain to point at the VPS IP from step 5.
 Propagation takes anywhere from a few minutes to an hour.

 Quick check it worked: dig yoursite.com +short in Terminal should return the VPS IP.

-7. Download the PageMotor 0.8.2b core files.
-Grab the official PageMotor 0.8.2b core ZIP from the forum download area and unzip it somewhere easy to find, like ~/Downloads/pagemotor-0.8.2b/.
+7. Download the PageMotor 0.8.3b core files.
+Grab the official PageMotor 0.8.3b core ZIP from the forum download area and unzip it somewhere easy to find, like ~/Downloads/pagemotor-0.8.3b/.
 Note the path.
 You need it in the prompt.

 The folder should contain pagemotor.php, index.php, lib/, config-sample.php and license.txt.